patrickpissurno/fastify-esso/README.md

     /** Sets the token prefix.
 A null value means no prefix */
     token_prefix: 'Bearer ', // defaults to 'Bearer '

+    /**
+     * Allows for renaming the decorators this plugin adds to Fastify.
+     * Useful if you want to register this plugin multiple times in the same scope
+     * (not usually needed, but can be useful sometimes).
+     *
+     * Note: if using TypeScript and intending to use this feature, you'll probably
+     * want to add type definitions for the renamed decorators, otherwise it might complain
+     * that they don't exist.
+     * */
+    rename_decorators: {
+        /** Change the name of the FastifyInstance.requireAuthentication decorator */
+        requireAuthentication: 'requireAuthentication',

+        /** Change the name of the FastifyInstance.generateAuthToken decorator */
+        generateAuthToken: 'generateAuthToken',

+        /** Change the name of the FastifyRequest.auth decorator */
+        auth: 'auth',
+    }
 };

 fastify.register(require('fastify-esso')(opts));